Photo: Feng Hai

 Autographs and Personalization

 Authentic signatures from artists can significantly increase a record's value, especially when accompanied by certificates of authenticity.
+For collectors, a signature provides a direct and personal link to their favorite artist, adding sentimental and monetary value.

 Condition